What are cranial neuropathies?

-Your best strategy for managing a cranial neuropathy is to manage possible causes, which may be serious such as diabetes, high blood pressure, infections and brain tumors, and prevent head injury.
+Your best strategy for managing a cranial neuropathy is to manage possible causes.
+These include diabetes, high blood pressure, infections, and brain tumors.
+You should also prevent head injury.

-If you have been diagnosed with a cranial neuropathy, talk with your health care providers about when you might need to call them.
-They will likely advise you to call if your symptoms become worse or if you develop new neurologic symptoms such as pain, numbness, weakness, or changes in vision.
+If you have been diagnosed with a cranial neuropathy, talk with your healthcare providers about when you might need to call them.
+They will likely advise you to call if your symptoms get worse or if you develop new symptoms such as pain, numbness, weakness, or changes in vision.

-- Cranial neuropathies are caused by damage to one or more cranial nerves, which are nerves that arise directly from the brain and affect movement and sensation in the eyes and face.
+- Cranial neuropathies are caused by damage to one or more cranial nerves.
+These are nerves that arise directly from the brain and affect movement and sensation in the eyes and face.

-- The causes of cranial neuropathies include poorly controlled diabetes or high blood pressure, head injuries, infections, strokes, brain tumors, and other conditions.
+- The causes of cranial neuropathies include poorly controlled diabetes or high blood pressure, head injuries, infections, strokes, and brain tumors.

 - Common symptoms can include weakness or loss of sensation in part of the face, or changes in vision.

 - Some cranial neuropathies go away on their own, but others might be permanent.
-Controlling diabetes and high blood pressure can sometimes be helpful.
+Controlling diabetes and high blood pressure can sometimes help.
 If symptoms do not go away, medicines, surgery, or other treatments might be helpful as well.

 - Before your visit, write down questions you want answered.